cameronmathis/cameronmathis/README.md

 - I am a full-time Software Engineer with [NCR Corporation].
 - I am always working on side projects to test and grow my knowledge.
+- My current portfolio can be found [here].
-- My resume can be viewed at [this link](https://cameronmathis.github.io/Resume/) or downloaded from [this repository](https://github.com/cameronmathis/Resume/blob/main/Cameron%20Mathis%20Resume.pdf).
+- My resume can be viewed at [this link] or downloaded from [this repository].
+- A project I am currently working on can be found in my [RockPaperScissors-React repository]!
 - You can reach me at my email: cmmathis98@gmail.com
-- A project I am currently working on can be found in my [Portfolio] repository!

 <p>
   <img src="https://github-readme-stats.vercel.app/api?username=cameronmathis&show_icons=true" alt="cameronmathis" />